danangsw/nodejs-docker-basic/README.md

 - The complete tutorial of [**How To Build a Node.js Application with Docker**](https://www.digitalocean.com/community/tutorials/how-to-build-a-node-js-application-with-docker)

 ## Running the packages
-The application images has been pushed in Docker Hub.
+The application image of this project has been pushed in Docker Hub.
 You can use this images by now.

 Login to your Docker Hub: